top of page

 Immigrants must be given equal opportunity and rights, no matter their race, religion, or country of origin.

-There are concrete and direct ways in which we can all fight back against these unjust attacks on immigrants and make a difference here in our own region and I want to share a few of these ways.
+There are concrete and direct ways in which we can all fight back against these unjust attacks on immigrants and make a difference here in our own region.
 Sometimes, the most important acts of resistance are the small ones.

 If you are on a train, bus, or anywhere else and ICE or Customs and Border Patrol boards, you need to stand up and loudly let everyone know that they have the right to remain silent, regardless of their immigration status.
 This can save lives and keep families together.